SrinivasM0474/devTinderNodeJS/homework.md

 - Create a userSchema & user Model
 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
-- Error Handling using try,catch
+- Error Handling using try, catch
+- Add the express.json middleware to app
+- Make your signup API dynamic to receive data from end user